The Best and Worst American Cities For Runners Ranked

 The 10 Best American Cities for Runners

 Weather, trail access, air quality, and safety factors all affect the quality of our running.
-Luckily, we found ten incredible running cities that rank highly in all of these categories and more.
+Luckily, ten cities still rise to the top across all of those categories.

 San Francisco, California